AndreasCE/AndreasCE/README.md

 - 👋 Hi, I’m @AndreasCE
-and i'm interested with any program languages currently im learning about java
+and i'm interested with any program languages, currently im learning about java.